Last updated on September 6th, 2023

 If your goal is to expand into other niches, think of a unique and memorable company name, which will be your seller name.
-On the other hand, you must assign a product brand name for each item you're offering.
+You must also assign a brand name for each product you're offering.

-Then choose the right Amazon seller plan that fits your business strategies and objectives.
-It is either the Individual plan or the Professional plan.
+Then choose the right Amazon seller plan: the Individual plan or the Professional plan.

-Ensure that the product title is descriptive enough for online shoppers to understand.
-Upload high-resolution product images shot in different angles so the customers will have visual clarity on how your product looks.
+The product title should be descriptive enough for shoppers to understand.
+Upload high-resolution product images shot from different angles to give your customers visual clarity.

-State the benefits of your product in bullets and expound it further in the description section.
-While doing this, keep in mind that you must pass the standards of your prospect buyers and Amazon's algorithm, the A10.
-Be thorough in performing Amazon SEO (search engine optimization) to target the right keywords or search phrases.
+State the benefits of your product in bullets.
+Remember that you must pass the standards of your prospective buyers and Amazon's algorithm, the A10.
+Be thorough in performing search engine optimization to target the right keywords or search phrases.

 Amazon is very meticulous when it comes to inventory preparation and packaging.
-They've laid out rules on their website on how you must prep up your products to ship them to Amazon's warehouses.
+They have rules on how you must prep up your products to ship them to Amazon's warehouses.
 Case-packed products must not exceed 50 lbs or exceed 25 inches in length on any side.
 For more information on Amazon FBA packaging, visit Amazon Seller Central.